 How Can We Begin to Understand and Cope With Survivor Guilt?

 The awful weight of self-indictment is the main characteristic of Survivor Guilt.
-People experience a seemingly endless loop of gut wrenching belief that they did something wrong or failed to do what they could have done.
-It happens to war veterans, accident survivors, those who live through natural disasters, cancer survivors, police officers and Holocaust survivors.
+People experience a seemingly endless loop of the gut-wrenching belief that they did something wrong or failed to do what they could have done.
+It happens to war veterans, accident survivors, those who live through natural disasters, cancer survivors, police officers, and Holocaust survivors.
 It is also common among friends and family members who have suffered the loss of a loved one to suicide.

 I am no stranger to Survivor Guilt.
 My sister died of neuroblastoma when she was four years and nine months old.
-Mother was grief stricken as one might imagine.
-Her beautiful little child had been taken and she was left to cope with the terrible loss feared by most every parent.
+Mother was grief-stricken as one might imagine.
+Her beautiful little child had been taken and she was left to cope with the terrible loss feared by almost every parent.
 We should not have to survive our children.

 She slipped deeper and deeper into dark sadness and depression.
 Her continual demand was to know why God would take Mary Kathryn instead of her.
 She had begged to be the one to die in my sisters’ stead only to be forsaken.
 There was no comforting her.
 Despite opening her own business and trying to carry on with family and friends, she could not.
 Our family doctor told Dad that the only thing that might help would be for Mom to get pregnant again.